JonathanMauroFerrara/JonathanMauroFerrara/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; TomorrowDevs is a community where there are Mentors who follow me.
 They give you material for study <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; and **many projects** to work on for improve your skills with the practice.
 So i learned by doing!

-- 🔭 I’m currently working for Koodit, is a web services company.
-I manage, develop and support all the web application or web site for our customers! <br  >
+- 🔭 I’m currently working for [Mokka Studios](https://www.mokkastudios.com/it).

-- 🌱 I’m currently improve my skills with React and sometimes i do some code challenge for improve my logic skill.
+- 🌱 I’m currently improve my skills with React Native and i'm studying UX/UI to give a better layout and experience on my projects

 - ⚡ Motivational fact: **Those who think they can and those who think they can't are both usually right.**
 <br>